-All day service attendees and/or their carers are being contacted by day service staff to advise them of the new guidelines.
+All day service attendees and/or their carers have been contacted by day service staff to advise them of the new guidelines.
 Some attendees who are not classed as Clinically Extremely vulnerable have declined to attend at this time or until they have been vaccinated.
 Attendees have been assured that this will not jeopardise their place moving forwards.
-We are revisiting establishment risk assessments for all open day services to ensure they still meet covid secure guidelines under the new national lockdown.
+We have revisited establishment risk assessments for all open day services to ensure all continue to meet covid secure guidelines under the new national lockdown.